mirainc/mira-kit/docs/README.md

 * `.env.test` will be loaded when running the test suite.

 `.env` files should be checked into source control because they should not contain any values that can't be injected into client code.

-You can add a `.env.local`, `.env.development.local`, `.env.production.local` and `.env.test.local` to override env vars locally.
-The `.local` files are ignored by git.

 # Browser Support {#browser-support}